-Jeff Landis’ practice focuses on representing clients in litigation, with a particular focus on defending companies in privacy class actions.
+Jeff’s practice focuses on representing clients in litigation, with a particular focus on defending companies in privacy class actions.

-Jeff has advised clients in matters involving the Video Privacy Protection Act (“VPPA”), the Michigan Video Rental Privacy Act (“VRPA”), the Cable Act, the Communications Assistance for Law Enforcement Act (“CALEA”), the Electronic Communications Privacy Act (“ECPA”), the Foreign Intelligence Surveillance Act (“FISA”), and various state privacy and unfair competition laws.
-This includes helping media companies Cartoon Network and CNN secure dismissals of putative VPPA class actions filed against them in the United States District Court for the Northern District of Georgia.
-The Cartoon Network dismissal was subsequently affirmed by the Eleventh Circuit.
-Jeff also helped publisher Time, Inc. obtain summary judgment in a VRPA class action filed against it in the United States District Court for the Eastern District of Michigan.
-Additionally, Jeff assists clients in responding to law enforcement requests for user data and formal investigations and informal inquiries conducted by the FTC, DOJ, and states’ Attorney General Offices.
-He also advises financial services clients on legal issues related to buying, analyzing, and distributing data from alternative sources, including web scraping, aggregated and anonymized financial data.
+Jeff has represented clients in matters involving the Video Privacy Protection Act (“VPPA”), the Michigan Video Rental Privacy Act (“VRPA”), the Cable Act, the Communications Assistance for Law Enforcement Act (“CALEA”), the Electronic Communications Privacy Act (“ECPA”), the Foreign Intelligence Surveillance Act (“FISA”), and numerous additional federal state privacy and unfair competition laws.
+This includes helping media companies Cartoon Network and CNN secure dismissals of putative VPPA class actions filed against them in the United States District Court for the Northern District of Georgia, both of which were subsequently affirmed by the Eleventh Circuit.
+Jeff also helped publisher Time, Inc. obtain summary judgment in a VRPA class action filed against it in the United States District Court for the Eastern District of Michigan and successfully defended that judgment on appeal to the Sixth Circuit.
+He also represented members of the technology industry in an amicus brief submitted to the Supreme Court in the Microsoft Ireland matter.